Genivia/ugrep/README.md

-Fortunately, with **ugrep** we can simply select all function definitions in files with extension `.c` or `.cpp` by using option `-Oc,cpp` and by using a pre-defined pattern `function_defs` to produce all function definitions.
+Fortunately, with **ugrep** we can simply select all function definitions in files with extension `.c` or `.cpp` by using option `-Oc,cpp` and by using a pre-defined pattern `function_defs` that is installed with the tool to produce all function definitions.
 Then we select the one we want:

     ugrep -R -o -Oc,cpp -nk -f c/function_defs myproject | ugrep 'qsort'